Riverside Community College Logo

 The District, in collaboration with EViaShare Solutions, LLC, submitted a Community Transportation Needs Assessment (CTNA) application to CMO to access grant funding to conduct a needs assessment of car sharing opportunities at the District's three colleges.
 On July 30, 2020, the District received notice from CMO that its CTNA application had been approved for funding in the amount of $49,530.

-In May 2021, the District conducted two (2) virtual workshops and launched a CTNA Survey for all students, faculty and staff at District.
+In May 2021, the District conducted two (2) virtual workshops and launched a CTNA Survey - PDF for all students, faculty and staff at District.

 Solar Planning Initiative